vbrusca/ZigMatrixUtils/guides/reduce_matrices_1.md

-# Introduction and Reduction of Matrices
+# Reduction of Matrices

 ## Matrix Conversion to Reduced Row Eschelon Form

 The library works mainly with arrays of float 32 to represent a vector or an array.
 The library is primarily designed to work with smaller matrices 2x2, 3x3, 4x4.
 Some operations can be performed on arbitrarily sized matrices or vectors when it makes sense.
 <br>
 <br>
 In this example we'll convert a matrix to reduced row eschelon form.